Aspergillus oryzae: Genome

 Initially kept secret, the A. oryzae genome was released by a consortium of Japanese biotechnology companies in late 2005.
 The eight chromosomes together comprise 37 million base pairs and 12 thousand predicted genes.
 The genome of A. oryzae is thus one-third larger than that of two related Aspergillus species, the genetics model organism A. nidulans and the potentially dangerous A. fumigatus.
 Many of the extra genes present in A. oryzae are predicted to be involved in secondary metabolism.
 The sequenced strain isolated in 1950 is called RIB40 or ATCC 42149; its morphology, growth, and enzyme production are typical of strains used for sake brewing.

+The increased number of genes in Aspergillus oryzae are responsible for the function of proteins and cellular processes such as hydrolase, transporters, and metabolism.
+The extensive array of secretory hydrolase and transporters allows the mold to break down or secrete various compounds effectively.
+Typically, when A. oryzae exposed to high concentrations of foods like rice, soybean, wheat, etc. during fermentation, its growth may be negatively affected.
+However, over time this may potentially allow the kōji to gain new transporters due to the environment's conditions.

+Although A. oryzae is closely related A. flavus and A. parasiticus, which are known to secrete toxins called aflatoxins that cause severe food poisoning, the kōji mold has not been found to produce those toxins.
+Furthermore, no carcinogenic substances have been discovered in the mold.
+A study has shown that even when A. oryzae is put under conditions favorable to express and secrete aflatoxin, the aflatoxin genes in A. oryzae were not expressed.

 Use in biotechnology

 Trans-resveratrol can be efficiently cleaved from its glucoside piceid through the process of fermentation by A. oryzae.
+"Flavourzyme", a protease blend derived from A. oryzae, is used to produce enzyme-hydrolyzed vegetable protein.

+A. oryzae is hard to study due to difficulties in conventional genetic manipulation.
+This is because A. oryzae have cell walls that are difficult to break down which makes gene insertion/editing complicated.
+However, scientists have recently started utilizing CRISPR/Cas9 in A. oryzae.
+This increased mutation rates in the genome which was not possible in the past since the mold only reproduced asexually.

 Secondary metabolites

 A. oryzae is a good choice as a secondary metabolite factory because of its relatively few endogenous secondary metabolites.
 Transformed types can produce: polyketide synthase-derived 1,3,6,8-tetrahydroxynaphthalene, alternapyrone, and 3-methylorcinaldehyde; citrinin; terrequinone A; tennelin, pyripyropene, aphidicolin, terretonin, and andrastin A by plasmid insertion; paxilline and aflatrem by co-transformation; and aspyridone, originally from A. nidulans, by Gateway cloning.